Russell Street bombing: Investigations

-During the search for the anonymous caller, the taskforce then received information from a female witness who stated that she saw a male suspect parking a Commodore identical to the bomb car in front of the Russell Street Police HQ at around 12:30 p.m. on the day of the bombing, the witness' description was enough to provide detectives with an identikit picture of the suspect, the identikit matched the description of career criminal, Claudio Crupi.
-Crupi was a career armed robber who had a hatred towards police and at the time, had a grudge against a detective in the Victoria Police Major Case Squad who worked at Russell Street.
+With Rhychta's information proven to be false, the taskforce then received information from a female witness who stated that she saw a male suspect parking a Commodore identical to the bomb car in front of the Russell Street Police HQ at around 12:30 p.m. on the day of the bombing.
+The witness's description was enough to provide detectives with an identikit picture of the suspect; the identikit matched the description of career criminal Claudio Crupi.
+Crupi was a career armed robber who had a hatred towards police and at the time of the bombing had a grudge against a detective in the Victoria Police Major Case Squad who worked at Russell Street.
 Prior to the bombing, Crupi had been charged with a burglary and was on bail.
-Crupi had left Melbourne shortly after bombing, in a raid on Crupi's home, taskforce detectives found a homemade device on Crupi's kitchen table, making him a prime suspect, He was later arrested in Sydney on 15 April 1986 and was brought back to Melbourne.
+Crupi had left Melbourne shortly after bombing.
+In a raid on Crupi's home, taskforce detectives found a homemade device on Crupi's kitchen table, making him a prime suspect.
+Detectives tracked Crupi to Sydney, where he was arrested on 15 April 1986 and brought back to Melbourne.
 Under police questioning, Crupi denied that he had any involvement in the bombing but admitted that the homemade device recovered in his home was a fake and was meant to be planted at a police station in Flemington.

 A major breakthrough in the investigation came from a police report filed three weeks prior to the bombing.
 On 6 March 1986, a Victoria Police Traffic unit was in pursuit of a stolen red Daimler Sovereign in East Keilor.
 During the pursuit, the Daimler turned into a side street and crashed.
 The driver fled on foot into nearby St. Albans where he had stolen another car from a passing motorist at gunpoint and made his escape.
 In the boot of the Daimler, police found a backpack, containing a set of Victorian number plates that had been cut into pieces.
 When the pieces were put back together, the number plates, CCH-997, came back to a silver 1985 VK Commodore HDT that also had been stolen before the bombing.
 This second Commodore matched the description of a vehicle being used in an armed robbery of a bank in Donvale at 4:00 p.m. on the day of the bombing in which the vehicle was used to ram-raid the front of the bank.
 The vehicle was later recovered from the Yarra River at Wonga Park on 7 April 1986.